The Central Chimney Braced Frame House – Part 3

 In this post I deal with two very different manifestations of the central chimney house.
-The first, isolated near the sandy beach at Flat River, is the Morrison house whose interior woodwork (now robbed) and exterior trim suggest an early Nineteenth Century date, but whose chimney – what is left of its components – suggests a rejection of the central chimney and the adoption of stoves for heating the parlour and for cooking in the kitchen.
+The first, isolated near the sandy beach at Flat River, is the Morrison house whose interior woodwork – some of which has been stolen – and exterior trim suggest an early Nineteenth Century date, but whose chimney – what is left of its components – suggests a rejection of the central chimney and the adoption of stoves for heating the parlour and for cooking in the kitchen.

 The second house, in Charlottetown, is a “classic’ central chimney house, perhaps from the early 1830s, which displays embellishments, inside and out, that are typical of its urban setting.
 Inside there are traces of fine plasterwork, probably the work of itinerant Irish masters who were in the area; outside there is a most particular trim about the eaves that suggests the restrained Greek Revival style I believe was introduced in many buildings in the area at that time by Isaac Smith.

 The Morrison House at Flat River